etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ### RX Config window
 :material-menu: `Application` > `Etendo RX` > `RX Config`

 This configuration window stores the access data for Etendo RX services, which are crucial for the interaction between different services.
 In this case, two records need to be created: one for the **RX Config** service, responsible for distributing the dynamic configurations of other available services, and another for the **Auth** service, which provides security utilities.
-The Auth service must be accessible by the sub-application to obtain the authentication token for requests.
+The Auth service must be accessible by the subapplication to obtain the authentication token for requests.

 As `System Administrator` role, in this window, it is necessary to add two entries, one for each service to be used.
 The following fields should be included: